 The Solution must be smart enough to protect its systems from cyber-intrusions and hacks, which should be an enterprise-wide concern.

 By leveraging relevant AI platforms, supply chains are able to collate, co-ordinate, and enable decision making across the value chain.
 Most of the supply chain is automated and self-learning.

 Analytics capabilities must be scaled with data in real-time.
 These insights need to be comprehensive and quick without creating any latency in the value stream.

-Adding Artificial Intelligence (AI) to Supply Chain Analytics creates unprecedented opportunities for manufacturers through real-time tangible benefits.
+By leveraging Artificial Intelligence (AI) in implementing Supply Chain Analytics and its solutions, supply managers can benefit with unprecedented opportunities through real-time tangible impact.
 Recent research by McKinsey shows that 61% of organizations report decreased costs and 53% report increased revenues as a direct result of introducing AI into their supply chains.

-AI helps create end-to-end supply chain visibility, provides actional analytical insights, reduces manual grunt work and facilities informed decisions for manufacturers.
+AI helps create end-to-end supply chain visibility, provides actional analytical insights, reduces the manual grunt work and facilitates informed decisions for operations and supply managers.
 Here is an interesting read on how you can future-proof your Supply Chain with the Power of Artificial Intelligence.